 We’ve been shouting about Bristol’s brilliant food scene for ages now - this is a city that has something for everyone, from chic, no-expense-spared fine dining, right down to the comforts of a cheap and cheerful cafe or pub.
 You'll also find some of the country's best tasting menus in Bristol, and that's before we get into the incredible choice that vegans have in the city - you can check out our roundup of Bristol's best vegan restaurants here.

-Just a few years ago, there were more Michelin star restaurants in Bristol than in any UK city outside the capital, as well as one of the UKs most respected restaurants in Peter Sanchez-Iglesias’ Casamia.
-The unfortunate closure of Casamia in August 2022 reduced the city’s Michelin star count, and these days Bristol is home to a single Michelin star, with George Livesey's Bulrush still flying the flag.
+Just a few years ago, there were more Michelin star restaurants in Bristol than in any UK city outside the capital, as well as one of the UK's most respected restaurants in Peter Sanchez-Iglesias’ Casamia.
+The unfortunate closure of Casamia in August 2022 reduced the city’s Michelin star count, and for a while it was home to a single Michelin star spot, George Livesey's Bulrush.
+In 2025, sustainable restaurant Wilsons joined the list, adding to its existing Michelin Green Star, which it was awarded in 2022.
+After the SquareMeal team visited in 2025, Wilsons also earned the accolade of Restaurant of the Year in SquareMeal's Top 100 Restaurants for 2026.

 Still, Michelin isn’t the be-all and end-all of fine dining.
 There are lots of fantastic fine dining restaurants in Bristol that have yet to be graced with a star from Michelin’s inspectors.
 Some of these have been awarded Bib Gourmands instead - a badge given to restaurants that offer ‘good quality and good value cooking’ - and some are mentioned in the guide alongside a Michelin plate (the guide's lowest award).
-Nonetheless, they’re still worthy of consideration - a guide is just a guide after all, and though the likes of Casa and Adelina Yard, for example, have not yet received awards, we still think they rank among Bristol’s best restaurants.
+Nonetheless, they’re still worthy of consideration - a guide is just a guide after all, and we've found plenty of trip-worthy restaurants ourselves, which we still think rank among Bristol’s best restaurants.

 In the meantime, scroll down to read more about the various Bristol restaurants that have received awards from the Michelin Guide.